1865

-Don Eduardo’s nephew, Sixto Plasencia Juares, expanded the business and opened the Corojal farm.
+Don Eduardo’s nephew, Sixto Plasencia Juares, joined his uncle in the family’s business.

 1920

-Elder Sixto Plasencia created “Hijos de Sixto Plasencia” (Sixto Plasencia’s sons) and began to export and sell to bigger companies.
+Sixto Plasencia Juares created “Hijos de Sixto Plasencia” (Sixto Plasencia’s sons) and began to export and sell to bigger companies.
+His son, Sixto Plasencia Pérez, joined the family’s business.

 1963

-Castro’s regime confiscated the farms.
-Don Elder Sixto and his family fled to Mexico with only what they could carry, and later relocated to Nicaragua.
+Due to the Cuban political turmoil, the farms were confiscated.
+Sixto Plasencia Pérez and his family fled to Mexico and later relocated to Nicaragua.

 1965

-Starting again from scratch, Don Elder Sixto planted his best seeds in the fertile soils of Nicaragua.
+Starting again from scratch, Sixto Plasencia Pérez planted his best seeds in the fertile soils of Nicaragua.

 1978